 Ninety-four countries.
 Thirty-one schools.
 Two bullets.
 Now it’s over…or so she thinks.

 Sophia arrives in Montana with the promise of a normal high school experience.
 But after a turbulent few years abroad with her diplomat parents, forgetting the past is easier said than done.
-After all, “normal” high schoolers aren’t trained in several forms … Continue reading →
+After all, “normal” high schoolers aren’t trained in several … Continue reading →

 Johanna has had more than enough trauma in her life.
 She lost her mom in a car accident, and her father went AWOL when Johanna was just a baby.
 At sixteen, life is steady, boring . . . maybe even stifling, since she’s being raised by her grandparents who never talk about their daughter, her mother Mandy.

 Then he comes back: Robert Newsome, Johanna’s father, bringing memories and pictures of Mandy.
 But that’s not all he shares.
-A tragic car accident didn’t kill Mandy–it was Johanna, who at two … Continue reading →
+A tragic car accident didn’t kill Mandy–it was Johanna, who at … Continue reading →